-The decision-making process, in a business context, is a set of steps taken by managers in an enterprise to determine the planned path for business initiatives and to set specific actions in motion.
+A decision-making process is a series of steps taken by an individual to determine the best option or course of action to meet their needs.
+In a business context, it is a set of steps taken by managers in an enterprise to determine the planned path for business initiatives and to set specific actions in motion.
 Ideally, business decisions are based on an analysis of objective facts, aided by the use of business intelligence (BI) and analytics tools.

 In any business situation there are multiple directions in which to take a strategy or an initiative.
 The variety of alternatives to weigh -- and the volume of decisions that must be made on an ongoing basis, especially in large organizations -- makes the implementation of an effective decision-making process a crucial element of managing successful business operations.